Facilities and Equipment

 Stable Isotope + Noble Gas Mass Spectrometry

-Elements often have different chemical forms or masses (i.e. isotopes), that vary in abundance.
+Elements often have different atomic forms or masses (i.e. isotopes), that vary in abundance.
 Stable isotope analysis focuses on high precision measurements of naturally occurring isotopes of hydrogen, carbon, nitrogen, and oxygen.
 Natural variations of the abundance of these isotopes can help discover the origin and flow of these elements in the environment.
 Stable isotope analysis often “fingerprints” sources of contaminants such as nitrate and can also be used in studying chemical reactions and metabolic processes.
 The WSL offers methods for stable isotope analysis of gases, water, and solids.
 The lab is well known for its methods for determination of the isotopic composition of nitrate and ammonia nitrogen to support the investigation of nitrate contamination of groundwater and environmental fate and transportation.
+The newest capability is compound specific isotope analysis.

 Dedicated Instrumentation

-• AP2003 with Isoprep is a continuous flow isotope ratio mass spectrometer with a computer-controlled system enabling automated preparation and analysis of water and gas samples for carbon-13 and oxygen-18 analysis.
-The AP2003 has been retrofitted with a Carlo Erba NA1500 elemental analyzer that permits routine analysis of 13C in solid samples (plant tissue and soil), as well as low cost analysis of carbon and nitrogen content.
+• AP2003 with Isoprep: A continuous flow isotope ratio mass spectrometer with a computer-controlled system enabling automated preparation and analysis of water and gas samples for carbon-13 and oxygen-18 analysis.
+The AP2003 has been retrofitted with a Carlo Erba NA1500 elemental analyzer that permits routine analysis of 13C in solid samples (plant tissue and soil), as well as low-cost analysis of carbon and nitrogen content.

-• GV Isoprime continuous flow mass spectrometer with a Eurovector PyrOH elemental analyzer using a chromium reduction furnace designed for automated high-precision determination of the deuterium content of water.
-A second Eurovector solids elemental analyzer was added to expand this capability to analysis of deuterium, carbon, nitrogen and oxygen isotopes in solids (plants, salts, sediments).
+• GV Isoprime continuous flow mass spectrometer with a Eurovector solids elemental analyzer: Allows for high precision analysis of carbon and nitrogen isotopes in solids (plants, salts, sediments).

-• GV Isoprime dual inlet isotope ratio mass spectrometer is state-of-the-art for small sample stable isotope analysis and will be used for both nitrogen and carbonate stable isotope analysis where high sensitivity is required.
-The GV Isoprime is retrofitted with a GVI Trace Gas cryogenic preconcentrator for automated isotope analysis of nitrous oxide and methane, and is frequently used for nitrate isotope determination.
+• GV Isoprime dual inlet isotope ratio mass spectrometer: An instrument well suited to small sample stable isotope analysis and is used for both nitrogen and carbonate stable isotope analysis where high sensitivity is required.
+The GV Isoprime is retrofitted with a GVI Trace Gas cryogenic preconcentrator for automated isotope analysis of nitrous oxide and methane and is frequently used for nitrate isotope determination.

-• Helix SFT noble gas mass spectrometer and extraction system is a custom-built, automated, and ultrahigh vacuum system where noble gases (helium-3, helium-4, neon, argon, krypton, and neon) and nitrogen are quantitatively extracted from water samples collected in sealed copper tubes.
-Gases are cryogenicallyseparated using two ultralow temperature traps (10 and 24 degrees Kelvin) and subsequently quantified on a Thermo Helix SFT noble gas mass spectrometer, Hiden RCF 1.2 quadrupole mass spectrometer, and MKS capacitance manometers.
-The system is also capable of determining low level tritium (3H) activity in water by ingrowth and measurement of low level helium-3.
+• Helix SFT noble gas mass spectrometer and extraction system: A custom-built, automated, and ultrahigh vacuum system where noble gases (helium-3, helium-4, neon, argon, krypton, and neon) and nitrogen are quantitatively extracted from water samples collected in sealed copper tubes.
+Gases are cryogenically separated using two ultralow temperature traps (10- and 24-degrees Kelvin) and subsequently quantified on a Thermo Helix SFT noble gas mass spectrometer, Hiden RCF 1.2 quadrupole mass spectrometer, and MKS capacitance manometers.
+The system is also capable of determining low level tritium (3H) activity in water by ingrowth.
 The system is dedicated to age dating young groundwater following the tritium/helium-3 method and is based on the system design described in Stanley et al. (2009).
 The WSL provides sampling copper tubes and equipment needed to properly collect and preserve samples for age dating as described in Aeschbach-Hertig and Solomon (2013) as part of the service fee.

 The band performs at a Nebraska basketball game.

-Used for preparation of water samples for trace organics analysis, and for analysis of water using ion chromatography, spectrophotometry, and automated analyzers.
+Equipment is available for preparation of water samples for trace organics analysis, and measurement of typical water quality indicators using ion chromatography, spectrophotometry, and automated analyzers.

 Dedicated Instrumentation

-• Seal AQ2 Autoanalyzer is a new generation of autoanalyzer used for rapid and precise colorimetric analysis of hundreds of water samples for ammonia, nitrate, phosphorus and other water quality parameters.
+• Seal AQ400 discrete autoanalyzer: A compact bench-top instrument used for rapid and precise colorimetric analysis of ammonia, nitrate, phosphorus, silica, and other water quality parameters.

-• Ol Model 1010 Carbon Analyzer with autosampler is used for automated analysis of organic carbon in water.
+• OI Analytical 1030W organic carbon analyzer: Used for automated low-level analysis of dissolved organic carbon in water.